📦AWS

 View CloudTrail activity taken within a privileged session.

 Note: AWS CloudTrail is enabled by default for all AWS accounts, capturing management events in the Event history.
-However, to and to integrate with services like P0, you will need to create a trail that delivers queryable logs to an Amazon S3 bucket.
+However, to retain logs beyond 90 days and to integrate with services like P0, you will need to create a trail that delivers queryable logs to an Amazon S3 bucket.

 After creation, copy the ARN of the event data store for integration with P0.